 If you think you may qualify for additional credits or deductions, check the IRS website.

 Be organized all year long

 Once you know which tax benefits you’re likely to use, you can stay on top of related paperwork all year long, making your life easier during tax season.
-You probably want to keep receipts for things like charitable donations, job expenses and medical bills, or other items from step 2.
+It may be helpful to keep receipts for things like charitable donations and medical bills, or other items from step 2.
 You may also want to keep statements from student loans or investments.
 Having these handy and organized can help you determine whether to itemize and make the process easier.
 You should keep your paperwork after you file, too.
 The IRS recommends keeping records for three years.

 Get familiar with the paperwork

 At some point in the beginning of the year, you should receive tax forms from your employers.
 If you are a full-time employee, you will receive a Form W-2 detailing your earnings, as well as which taxes were withheld.
 If you work freelance or on a contract, you will likely receive a Form 1099-MISC detailing what you earned.
 You may also receive documents showing interest earned on investments (Forms 1099-DIV or 1099-INT, for example), or student loan interest you’ve paid (Form 1098-E).
 If you’re a college student (or you have a dependent who is), you’ll receive a Form 1098-T to help you figure out deductions and credits related to education expenses.
 Keep this paperwork handy, since it will help you fill out your return.

 Tip: You can’t file your taxes until you’ve received a Form W-2 or 1099 from every place you have worked during the year.
 When it comes time to file, you will use those documents to fill out a Form 1040—the IRS form for individual income taxes.
 You can choose from three versions of this form.